TaxFairness/LymeTaxIncr2022/Details.md

   (at least a month before the deadline) to allow the Select Board to review it and to pass it along to citizens for their review.

+## Appraised Value, Market Price &mdash; What do these all mean?

+The "appraised value" of a property is used for determining its tax bill.
+It is set by the Town's property value calculator, which attempts to predict the market price of the property.
+When a property sells, its sale price indicates the _actual_ market value.
+After a revaluation, the two values (recent sales price and calculated appraised value) should be within 10% &mdash; between 90% and 110% &mdash;
+according to professional appraisal standards.

+A property that's "under-appraised" simply means that its (calculated) appraised value is below its actual selling price.
+In a rising market, new sales will frequently be under-appraised, mostly because the factors used to adjust the appraised value calculator fall behind the market.

+This is not a problem as long as the difference between sales price and appraised values is the same for all recently-sold properties.
+That situation is equitable since each home pays its fair share of the money required to run the town.

+But... it becomes unfair when sales price and appraised value differ across the range of prices.
+As we see in the chart, Lyme's lower-price properties are appraised closer to their sale price than more expensive properties.
+That is, those higher-price properties pay a lower effective tax rate (the tax bill divided by the sale price) as indicated in the chart above.

+Most importantly, this affects every property in town, even those that have not sold recently.
+Because the same factors are used to calculate the appraised value (the expected market price), less-expensive properties bear a larger share of the tax burden.

 <!--

 There is concern about the impact of Lyme’s revaluation on the fairness of Lyme's property tax for 2021: